from small one page howto to huge articles all in one place

 InterfaceAttributeValue

-pthread_setconcurrency(), pthread_getconcurrency() Thread safetyMT-Safe
+pthread_setconcurrency(), pthread_getconcurrency() Thread safetyM-Safe

 NOTES

-Concurrency levels are meaningful only for M:N threading implementations, where at any moment a subset of a process's set of user-level threads may be bound to a smaller number of kernel-scheduling entities.
-Setting the concurrency level allows the application to give the system a hint as to the number of kernel-scheduling entities that should be provided for efficient execution of the application.
+The default concurrency level is 0.
+Concurrency levels are meaningful only for M:N threading implementations, where at any moment a subset of a process's set of use-level threads may be bound to a smaller number of kerne-scheduling entities.
+Setting the concurrency level allows the application to give the system a hint as to the number of kerne-scheduling entities that should be provided for efficient execution of the application.
+Both LinuxThreads and NPTL are 1:1 threading implementations, so setting the concurrency level has no meaning.
+In other words, on Linux these functions merely exist for compatibility with other systems, and they have no effect on the execution of a program.

 SEE ALSO